B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 Every day, I had to get dressed and have my food cut up for me.

-Her mind hadn’t had time to deal with the broader implications of all that sadistic megalomania trapped within the woman who ruled Medallion.
+Her mind hadn’t had time to deal with the broader implications.

-Even in this day and age of greater transparency, someone must still enter the sewer to deal with the rats.
+Someone must enter the sewer to deal with the rats.

-In her last difficult years, she depended completely on her husband to look after her.
+In her difficult years, she depended on her husband.

 She was a fiercely independent woman who refused to depend on others.